-• Starting with the keyword DECLARE:
+Starting with the keyword DECLARE:

+'''

+DECLARE @p1 int, @p2 varchar(50)

+SELECT @p1 = 1

+EXECUTE sp_4 @p1, @p2 OUTPUT

+SELECT @p2 AS 'output'

+'''

-DECLARE @p1 int, @p2 varchar(50) SELECT @p1 = 1 EXECUTE sp\4 @p1, @p2 OUTPUT SELECT @p2 AS 'output' You can run the batch of SQL statements in the Database painter.
+You can run the batch of SQL statements in the Database painter.
 For example:

+'''

+String batchSQL //contains a batch of SQL statements

+DECLARE my_cursor DYNAMIC CURSOR FOR SQLSA;

+PREPARE SQLSA FROM :batchSQL;

+OPEN DYNAMIC my_cursor;

+//first result set FETCH my_cursor INTO . . .

+//second result set FETCH my_cursor INTO . . .

+CLOSE my_cursor; '''

+Connection pooling

-String batchSQL //contains a batch of SQL statements DECLARE my\cursor DYNAMIC CURSOR FOR SQLSA ; PREPARE SQLSA FROM : batchSQL ; OPEN DYNAMIC my\cursor ; //first result set FETCH my\cursor INTO . . . //second result set FETCH my\cursor INTO . . . . .
-CLOSE my\cursor ; Connection pooling The SNC interface pools connections automatically using OLE DB pooling.
-To disable OLE DB pooling, type the following in the Extended Properties box on the Connection tab page in the Database Profile Setup dialog box: OLE DB Services=-4 Triggers and In the Objects view for SNC profiles in the Database painter, triggers display synonyms in the for tables in the Tables folder and Microsoft SQL Server 2005 synonyms Database painter display for tables and views.
+The SNC interface pools connections automatically using OLE DB pooling.
+To disable OLE DB pooling, type the following in the Extended Properties box on the Connection tab page in the Database Profile Setup dialog box:

+'''

+OLE DB Services=-4

+'''

+Triggers and synonyms in the Database painter

+In the Objects view for SNC profiles in the Database painter, triggers display for tables in the Tables folder and Microsoft SQL Server 2005 synonyms display for tables and views.

-Using Oracle
+CHAPTER 9 Using Oracle